How to Transfer All Files from One SSD to Another | Easy & Secure

 Secure Download

 Step 1.
-Install the migration tool and connect the target SSD
+Install AOMEI Backupper and connect the target SSD

-Connect the target SSD to your computer and make sure it can be detected.
-Install and launch the migration software AOMEI Backupper.
+Connect the target SSD to your computer and ensure it is properly detected.
+Then, install and launch AOMEI Backupper.

-*If you don't have a way to connect it, you should also create a bootable disk that can boot your computer into WinPE.
-Then replace the old SSD with the new SSD, and perform a system recovery using the bootable drive.
+📌 If you cannot connect the SSD directly, create a bootable disk to start your computer in a WinPE (Windows Preinstallation Environment).
+After that, replace the old SSD with the new one and perform a system recovery using the bootable drive.

 Home Restore